Tendo Systems Launching Next Generation Patient Health Engagement Platform

 “We started November 1, bringing the team together.
 So it has been less than eight months.
 Things move very quickly.
 We have three primary anchors for the company, Philadelphia, Salt Lake City, and San Francisco.
 Our fastest growing team right now is in Salt Lake City.”

-Tendo has raised angel and seed funding, along with funding from General Catalyst Partners of Cambridge Massachusetts, though it isn’t disclosing specific numbers.
+Tendo has raised nearly $69 million in angel and seed funding since November, along with funding from General Catalyst Partners of Cambridge Massachusetts, although it is not disclosing details on its investors.
 “If we wanted to run without any more funding for the next three years or more, we could absolutely do that,” said Goldsmith.
 “So we have a lot of luxury of being able to focus in the right way, and build well.”

 Goldsmith sees this as a huge differentiator from other startups.